-Custom Collaborative is a New York City–based entrepreneurship development program that trains and supports women from low-income and immigrant communities to launch fashion careers and businesses.
-They also make clothing, accessories, and beautifully hand sewn fabric face masks and donate a mask to Harlem Nursing Center for each one sold. —Liza Corsillo
+Custom Collaborative is a New York City–based entrepreneurship-development program that trains and supports women from low-income and immigrant communities to launch fashion careers and businesses.
+Custom Collaborative also makes clothing, accessories, and beautifully hand-sewn fabric face masks and donates a mask to Harlem Nursing Center for each one sold. —Liza Corsillo

 A small Baltimore-based yarn company, Neighborhood Fiber Co. features hand-dyed yarns — many of them in soft and durable superwash merino — in a wide array of gorgeous colorways.
-I’m filling my cart with these generously-sized 400-yard skeins of their Studio Worsted wool, which comes in colors named after D.C. neighborhoods (where founder Karida Collins started her shop). —Mia Leimkuhler
+I’m filling my cart with these generously sized 400-yard skeins of its Studio Worsted wool, which comes in colors named after D.C. neighborhoods (where founder Karida Collins started her shop). —Mia Leimkuhler

 Reparations Club, in Los Angeles, was founded by Strategist contributor Jazzi McGilbert.
 We’ve described it as a “gift shop and community space featuring a mix of goods made by Black and brown creators”; it describes its offerings as “curated by Blackness & POC.”
-Those offerings, which can be shipped nationwide, include a mix of books, clothes, home décor, and more. —Anthony Rotunno
+Those offerings, which can be shipped nationwide, include a mix of books, clothes, and home décor.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.